wong0372/portfolio/README.md

 2. Challenges I faced during development and how I overcame those changes.

    As I'm not yet familiar with Bootstrap, it took me some time to adjust to this new way of thinking and I was trying to remember the usage of Bootstrap classes.
 Consequently, home page is the page I spent the most time on.
 However, after building the homepage, I found that I started to adapt and understand how to utilize Bootstrap.
-I especially like how Bootstrap simplifies website layout across different screen sizes, making it more convenient than using media queries alone.
+I especially like how Bootstrap simplifies website layout across different screen sizes, making it more convenient than using media queries.

    Another challenge I encountered was working on the navigation bar.
 Initially, the style of my navigation bar was such that before hovering, the text appeared black with a white background.
 Upon hovering, the text became bold, and the background color was changed to yellow with padding and bottom shadow, resembling a button.
 However, after completing the styling, two problems arose when hovering.